 Single-member LLCs are treated differently from sole proprietors.
 While both may operate without employees, LLCs offer legal separation between personal and business finances.
 That said, SBA lenders still evaluate your personal credit score and income since you're the sole operator.

-As long as your business is active, generates revenue, and meets basic eligibility requirements, you can likely apply for an SBA loan without employees on payroll.
-Follow this flowchart to see if you are eligible:
+As long as your business is active, generates revenue, and meets basic SBA eligibility requirements, you can likely apply for an SBA loan without employees on payroll.
+This includes self-employed business owners and independent contractors who operate under an LLC structure.

 How To Apply for an SBA Loan Without Employees